jaxxstorm/connecti/README.md

 #### Homebrew

-`connectme` is installed into a homebrew tap.
+`connecti` is installed into a homebrew tap.
 You can install it via:

 ```
-brew install jaxxstorm/tap/connectme
+brew install jaxxstorm/tap/connecti
 ```

 #### Manually